-Student Email Accounts:

-Pensacola State College provides an institutional email account to all students enrolled in courses for credit.
-PirateMail is the official method of communication, and students must use PirateMail when communicating with the College.
+Student Email Accounts: Pensacola State College provides an institutional email account to all students enrolled in courses for credit.
+This institutional email account is the official method of communication, and students must use this account when communicating with the College.
 In cases where companion software is used for a particular class, email may be exchanged between instructor and student using the companion software.

-Flexibility:

-It is the intention of the instructor to accomplish the objectives specified in the course syllabus.
+Flexibility: It is the intention of the instructor to accomplish the objectives specified in the course syllabus.
 However, circumstances may arise which prohibit the fulfilling of this endeavor.
 Therefore, this syllabus is subject to change.
 When possible, students will be notified of any change in advance of its occurrence.